Chalet uranium “smalls” – the animals and bonboniere

 Very pronounced green rather than yellow cast.
 A special and rare piece.

 This elephant is much more yellow.
-He trumpets from the collection of 50 Shades member Cindy Bishop-Loughlin
+He trumpets from the collection of 50 Shades member Cindy Bishop-Laughlin

 Very atypical.
 I guess we could call it a “ice goose” instead of a “snow goose.”
 Note the fluorescence in the chest and neck mimics both the colour placement and yellow tinged clear.
 This was the first animal figurine that I knew of that contained uranium.
 It was very heavy.
 Colour not super pronounced.
 Etched “Chalet Canada.”
 I did not keep him and he went on to find a mate (on right)!